-The Lukanga Swamp, located 50kms from Kabwe town in central Zambia is recognised as a Ramsar site as well as an Important Bird and Biodiversity Area (IBA) covering approximately 3300 km².
-It hosts over 350 resident and migratory bird species including some globally threatened species e.g. the Wattled Crane (Bugeranus carunculatus).
+The Lukanga Swamp, located 55kms from Kabwe town in central Zambia is recognised as a Ramsar site as well as an Important Bird and Biodiversity Area (IBA) covering approximately 3300 km².
+It hosts over 350 residents and migratory bird species including some globally threatened species e.g. the Wattled Crane (Bugeranus carunculatus).
 In addition to avian species this site also holds a good population of semi-aquatic antelopes such as Sitatunga (Tragelaphus spekei), Oribi (Ourebia ourebi) and a few Red Lechwe (Kobus leche leche).
 Reptiles such as the Nile crocodile (Crocodilus niloticus), Rock Python (Python sebae) and Monitor Lizard (Varanus sp.) are also common in isolated portions of the swamp.
-The Swamp is highly important for the fishing local community, with its small islands, and the surrounding mainland, hosting approximately 22500 fishing community members which translates to at least 2500 households whose livelihoods are supported by fishing from the swamp.
+The Swamp is highly important for the fishing local community, with its small islands, and the surrounding mainland, hosting approximately 22500 fishing community whose livelihoods are supported by fishing from the swamp.
 This swamp supports about 20% of Zambia’s fish.

 Unfortunately, since 2009 the swamp has been infested by the invasive Kariba weed (Salvinia molesta) which currently covers about 2000 km² (>60% surface area) of the swamp.
 Since then, records from the Department of Fisheries, local councils and interviews with local resident fishermen have indicated reduced catch per effort (from ca. 35kg/hr to >20kg/hr) and most of the fish has moved further into the swamps, in areas not infested by the Kariba weed.
 This has led fishermen to use more gear and in some cases use incorrect fishing gear such as Mosquito nets and poisons to catch more fish.
 The weed forms a mat on water, reducing both sunlight and oxygen underneath which ultimately may lead to death of fish.

-BirdWatch Zambia (BWZ) in 2013, attempted a manual control of the Salvinia molesta where the community members where involved by using hands and rakes to remove the weed from the swamp.
-This method proved futile as the weed was difficult to clear, it came back into the swamp and re-germinated and was therefore not controlled.
+BirdWatch Zambia (BWZ) in 2013, attempted a manual control of the Salvinia molesta where the community members were involved by using hands and rakes to remove the weed from the swamp.
+This method proved futile as the weed was difficult to clear due to extent of spread and water depth.
+Therefore, the spores from the weed that was successfully removed from the swamp to the shores sprouted, dispersed and re-germinated in the swamp making the manual control unsuccessful.

-This project is being conducted in partnership with the Ministry of Fisheries, Zambia Agriculture Research Institute (ZARI) and Centre for Agriculture and Bioscience International (CABI).
+This project is being conducted in partnership with the Ministry of Livestock and Fisheries, Zambia Agriculture Research Institute (ZARI) and Centre for Agriculture and Bioscience International (CABI).

 Once the weed has been controlled, the following is expected; improved fish catch, restored habitat, increased dissolved oxygen in water and an increase in the population of the globally threatened species and other waterbirds.
 The prime objective of the project is to improve conditions for waterbirds, other biodiversity and the livelihoods of >2500 fishermen households.